Water Conservation Tips

 Water conservation during the summer months is important as water demand increases dramatically and public water suppliers are restricted on how much can be pumped from wells on a daily basis.
 Should the demand exceed the supply, the Board of Water Commissioners have the authority to declare a state of water emergency and take additional steps to limit outdoor water use to ensure that we have enough water for drinking and fire protection.

 When people are reported in violation of the volunteer policy, they are sent a letter explaining the policy and requesting that they adhere to it.
-Because most people do adhere to the policy, the Westford Water Department has been able to meet the demand even during dry periods to date.
+Because most people do adhere to the policy, the District has been able to meet the demand even during dry periods to date.
 However, if everyone ignored the policy, the results might be different.
-Established lawns only need 1 inch of water per week.
+Established lawns only need 1-inch of water per week.
 Over watering actually creates a weak grass plant with shallow roots that cannot tolerate drought or pests.

 Water Conservation Tips